-- Invest in Papaw ointment or moisturiser, I had a case of dry skin around my eyes and nose which looked awful but a bit of Papaw on it each night worked wonders.
-Great for the lips to.
+- Invest in Papaw ointment or moisturizer, I had a case of dry skin around my eyes and nose which looked awful but a bit of Papaw on it each night worked wonders.
+Great for the lips too.
 Nothing worse than chapped lips.

 - Dress like you live in Antartica.
 Keep warm!

-- Hot water, ginger, honey and lemon.
-Yum yum
+- Hot water, ginger, honey, and lemon.
+Yum.

 - OJ.
 Orange juice.
 Drink lots of it.

 - Fruit, lots of fruit.
 Here are 15 top veggies and fruits to boost the immune system.
-Some is Grapefruit, Almonds, Watermelon, Garlic, Spinach.
-Low fat yoghurt prevents colds?
-Who would have known.
+Some are Grapefruit, Almonds, Watermelon, Garlic, Spinach.
+Low-fat yogurt prevents colds?
+Who would have known?

 - Sleep.
 Lots of sleep.
 Sleep like sleeping beauty.